When reviewing applicants for admission, we consider each prospective student’s overall potential. Factors include:

 Yes, an interview is a required part of the application process for both undergraduate and graduate programs.
 The best time for the interview is during a Visitors Weekend.
 When a visit to the campus is not possible, the interview is done over the telephone.

-Visitors Weekends are offered each month.
+Visitors Weekends are offered monthly, except August and February.
 These events provide a complete introduction to the University and are highly recommended for prospective students and their families.

 We have an online application.
 U.S. citizens and green card holders submit an application processing fee of $25.
 International applicants submit an application processing fee of $50.